 |Word of Mouth||Blog posts by other sites||Google searches||TV mentions||Social Media||... and more|

-Out of all those, and others not listed, it seems that it would be smart to make sure you have a good and accurate picture how much each of these sources of business are important to your own business or website's success.
+Out of all those, and others not listed, it seems that it would be smart to make sure you have a good and accurate picture of how much each of these sources of business is important to your own business or website's success.

-While Google might be responsible for some of your business, you should step back and take a honest look at how much can be attributed to Google, and why.
+While Google might be responsible for some of your business, you should step back and take an honest look at how much can be attributed to Google, and why.

 Organic SEO and search ranking on specific terms is only important to a tiny percentage of websites and businesses, for any given search.